JJFourie/ESP32_MQTT_Motor_Control/HomeAssistant/README.md

   - condition: numeric_state
     entity_id: sensor.livingroom_blinds_position
     below: 1
+  - condition: time
+    after: "07:00:00"
+    before: "12:00:00"
 action:
   - service: mqtt.publish
     data:
-      payload: open:40
+      payload: open:50
       topic: livingroom/blinds/action
+  - delay: 30
+  - service: notify.mobile_app_<myphone>
+    data:
+      title: Home Blinds Change
+      message: >-
+        "The blinds are OPENING..
+Current: {% if is_state('sensor.livingroom_blinds_position', '0') %}closed{% else
+        %}open{% endif %}! ( {{states.sensor.livingroom_blinds_position.state }}
+        )"
 mode: single
 ```

 ### Close Blinds
-Close the blinds if the light level falls below 60, and the blinds are still in the "0" position (closed):
+Close the blinds if the light level falls below a certain level.
+This will only be done if the blinds are not already in the "0" position (closed), and if it is after 4pm and before midnight.
+This is to prevent that in certain conditions the blinds are closed during wrong times of the day when e.g. a cloud blocks the sunlight.
+I make use of a helper entity (`input_number.threshold_light_inside`) to make the threshold level when the blinds will be closed, configurable from the UI.
+The automation will then publish a message to my phone (`mobile_app_<myphone>`) 30 seconds later to confirm the new blinds position.

 ```
 alias: Livingroom Blinds close when dark